-- Work experience in catering and events management at the Monterey Bay Events Center including weddings and business meetings.
+- Students gain valuable work experience in catering and events management at the Monterey Bay Events Center, including weddings and corporate events.

-- Job preparation and job placement services for immediate employment upon completion of the course.
+- Program provides job preparation and placement services to gain employment upon completion of the course.

 - Hot and Cold Food Production